- See also turtle (siege engine).

 ||large turtles and small ones, flatbacks and red-ears, softshells and bonesnappers, brown turtles, green turtles, black turtles, clawed turtles and horned turtles, turtles whose ridged and patterned shells were covered with whorls of gold and jade and cream.

 Turtles are worshipped by the Rhoynar.
-The sigil of House Estermont includes a turtle.
+The sigil of House Estermont includes a turtle, and the sigil of House Tudbury includes a tortoise.

 According to legend, the First Turtle War, the first of the Rhoynish Wars, began when Valyrians butchered a gigantic turtle known to the Rhoynish as the Old Men of the River and held as consorts of Mother Rhoyne.